 You can borrow up to $50,000 or half of your balance, whichever is lower.
 In other words, if you have $75,000 in your account, you can only borrow up to $37,500; but if you have $150,000 in your account, the loan is capped at $50,000.
 Unlike a bank loan, borrowing from your self-directed 401(k) does not require a credit check.

-Borrowing from your self-directed 401(k) works like any loan and you must repay it.
+Borrowing from your self-directed 401(k) works like any loan.
+In other words—and here's the bad news—you must repay it.
 If you are on a regular pay cycle, you can elect to make blended payments.
-These will consist of the principle and interest owed on the loan, as dictated by an amortization table.
+These will consist of the principal and interest owed on the loan, as dictated by an amortization table.
 If you do not receive a regular paycheck, you must make a payment every 90 days.
 You have 5 years to pay back your loan.
 After that, the remaining balance of the loan is deemed to be a taxable distribution by the IRS.
 (There is a caveat if you are borrowing for the construction of your home.
 If you did, speak with a financial expert to determine if you are eligible for a longer repayment period.)